Alberto Coutinho: General Assembly

-In 1997, incumbent 29th District Assemblyman Jackie R. Mattison resigned in May 1997 following his sentencing for bribery charges.
+Incumbent 29th District Assemblyman Jackie R. Mattison resigned in May 1997 following his sentencing his on a conviction on bribery charges.
 Coutinho was chosen by the local Essex County Democratic Committee members to fill the seat until the expiration of Mattison's term in January 1998.
 His appointment to the New Jersey Legislature made him the first Portuguese-American to serve in the Legislature.
 He declined to seek election to a full term.

-He was then elected to the General Assembly from the same district in 2007 defeating incumbent Wilfredo Caraballo in the June 2007 Democratic primary.
+Coutinho was then elected to the General Assembly from the same district in 2007 defeating incumbent Wilfredo Caraballo in the June 2007 Democratic primary.
 In the Assembly, he served on the Commerce and Economic Development Committee (as Chair), the Budget Committee, the Human Services Committee, and the Joint State Leasing and Space Utilization Committee.

 On September 6, 2013, Coutinho announced that he would drop out as a candidate in the upcoming general election.
-At the time, he cited family reasons and his health (he had suffered a heart attach earlier in the summer) for his retirement from the Assembly.
+At the time, he cited family reasons and his health (he had suffered a heart attack earlier in the summer) for his retirement from the Assembly.
 He then resigned from the office on September 11, 2013, amid an investigation into a charity that had been established by his father.
 A special convention of 200 Essex County Democratic Committee members chose Eliana Pintor Marin to fill his vacant seat in the Assembly and to take his ballot position for the November 2013 general election.

-Coutinho subsequently pleaded guilty the next day to theft and falsifying of records related to his personal use of funds intended for his family's foundation.
-He was sentenced to three years' probation and must pay restitution as well as never again serve as an elected official or public employee of the state.
+He subsequently pleaded guilty the next day to theft and falsifying of records related to his personal use of funds intended for his family's foundation.
+He was sentenced to three years' probation and ordered to pay restitution amd declared ineligible to ever again serve as an elected official or public employee of the state.